-On the start screen, scroll to Tasks, click settings, click General, and then click Visual and Sound Effects.
+On the Windows Media Center start screen, scroll to Tasks, click Settings, click General, and then click Visual and Sound Effects.

-Click High contrast white or High contrast black.
+Under Color scheme, click High contrast white or High contrast black, and then click Save.